 In the present paper we retain the main idea of the model \cite{Sit10} but suggest its different technical realization.
-It seems regretful but inevitable that the way by which the distribution can be introduced in the ensemble of enzymes is not unique.
-In \cite{Sit10} we made use of the distribution over the weight with which the contribution from solvent viscosity enters into the viscosity for the movement of the system along the reaction coordinate.
+Unfortunately the way by which the distribution for the ensemble of enzymes can be introduced is not unique but this ambiguity seems to be inevitable.
+In \cite{Sit10} we made use of the distribution over the weight with which the contribution from solvent viscosity is taken into account in the viscosity for the movement of the system along the reaction coordinate.
 Thus in fact we carried out the averaging of the preexponent in the effective reaction rate constant over the {\it preexponents} of Kramers' rates for individual samples from the ensemble of enzymes.
-In the present paper we explore another option and show that the peculiarities of enzyme kinetics enable us to make use of the distribution over activation barrier energies.
-As was mentioned above the existence of the latter is convincingly confirmed by experimental data from single enzyme kinetics measurements.
+In the present paper we explore another option and show that the peculiarities of enzyme kinetics enable us to make use of the distribution over the activation barrier energies.
+As was mentioned above the existence of the latter is convincingly supported by the experimental data on single enzyme kinetics measurements.
 Thus in the present case we carry out averaging of the preexponent in the effective reaction rate constant over the {\it exponents} of Kramers' rates for individual samples from the ensemble of enzymes.
-The merit of this approach is that the concept of the distribution over activation barrier energies causes no doubts in the community of the researches.
-That is why its application to the problem of solvent viscosity effect on enzymatic reactions seems to provide intuitively more simple and acceptable physical picture.
-The cost for this physical simplicity is somewhat larger mathematical complexity of the present model compared with the previous one.
-Of course the final choice between these options will be done on the basis of their theoretical non-contradictability and capacity for description of experimental data.
+The advantage of this approach is that the concept of the distribution over the activation barrier energies is beyond question in the community of the researches.
+Thus its application to the problem of solvent viscosity effect on enzymatic reactions seems to provide intuitively more simple and comprehensible physical picture.
+Unfortunately this physical simplicity requires somewhat higher mathematical complexity of the present model compared with the previous one.